-The lower reservoir of an open-loop PSH is connected to a flowing waterbody, separated by a dam.
-This can cause a greater negative impact on aquatic ecology and fish than closed-loop.
+The lower reservoir of an open-loop PSH is connected to a flowing waterbody, separated and created by a dam.
+This can cause a greater negative impact on aquatic ecology and fish than closed-loop, both during construction and operations.
 It also may have a greater operational impact on surface water quantity and water quality, affecting the naturally flowing water that was dammed to make the lower reservoir.
 Nearly all of the existing PSH facilities in the U.S., all built decades ago, are open-loop.